Our use of cookies

 This can be a difficult and confusing time and we strongly recommend that you get independent financial advice before you enter into any agreement.

-If you want to apply for a deferred payment, after seeking independent financial advice, please contact Staffordshire Cares for an application form.
+If you want to apply for a deferred payment, after seeking independent financial advice, please contact Staffordshire Cares to commence the process.

 Do charges and interest apply to deferred payments?
 Back to top